thisshehab/Bypass-403-forbidden/README.md

     - Performing recursive fuzzing to discover endpoints

 3. **POST Method Usage:**
-    - Change the request to POST method.
+    - Change the request to POST method

 4. **Path Modification:**
     - Modifying paths in requests to test for security flaws and access control issues